Pandinus imperator toxin

-Pi4 (α-KTx 6.4) is a short toxin from the scorpion Pandinus imperator that blocks specific potassium channels.
+Pandinus imperator toxin (Pi4; α-KTx 6.4) is a short toxin from the emperor scorpion (Pandinus imperator) that blocks specific potassium channels.

 Etymology

 The name Pi4 is the fourth toxin isolated from the scorpion Pandinus imperator, from which Pi1, Pi2, Pi3, and Pi7 have also been isolated.

 Chemistry

 Pi4 is a peptide, which consists of 38 amino-acids with the following sequence: